Seeding a New Lawn

 Mulching and Watering

 After the initial watering, irrigate the area frequently and lightly.
 The objective is to keep the seedbed (upper inch of soil) continuously moist.
-Do not allow the seedbed to dry out during the germination period.
+Do not allow the seedbed to dry out during germination.
 This usually requires daily watering during this time.
 It may be necessary to water several times daily on windy, sunny days.
 When the grass seedlings are 2 inches tall, start watering less frequently but deeper.

 When to Start Mowing